 Decisions under the Coastal Trading Act with respect to granting licences are made by the relevant Minister (currently the Minister for Infrastructure and Transport).
-In practice, these decisions are made by a Delegate of the Minister, who is a senior employee within the Department of Infrastructure and Regional Development.
+In practice, these decisions are made by a Delegate of the Minister, who is a senior employee within the Department of Infrastructure, Regional Development and Cities.

 The Delegate has mandated timeframes under the legislation within which to make their decision, these are defined from the day the application is received by the SBU:

 |Emergency Licence||3 business days|